andrebayucan/life-dashboard/README.md

-# Web Development Project 5 - Life Dashboard
+# Web Development Project 6 - *Life Dashboard*

-Submitted by: Andre Bayucan
+Submitted by: **Andre Bayucan**

-This web app: View a variety of statistics about several different organisms using a search bar and range slider as filtering options.
+This web app: **Life Dashboard displays information regarding organism observations around the world, providing users with search filters and chart data.**

-Time spent: 6 hours spent in total
+Time spent: **9** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The site has a dashboard displaying a list of data fetched using an API call**
-  - The dashboard should display at least 10 unique items, one per row
-  - The dashboard includes at least two features in each row
-- [x] **`useEffect` React hook and `async`/`await` are used**
-- [x] **The app dashboard includes at least three summary statistics about the data**
-  - The app dashboard includes at least three summary statistics about the data, such as:
-    - *insert details here*
-- [x] **A search bar allows the user to search for an item in the fetched data**
+- [x] **Clicking on an item in the list view displays more details about it**
-  - The search bar **correctly** filters items in the list, only displaying items matching the search query
-  - The list of results dynamically updates as the user types into the search bar
-- [x] **An additional filter allows the user to restrict displayed items by specified categories**
-  - The filter restricts items in the list using a **different attribute** than the search bar
+  - Clicking on an item in the dashboard list navigates to a detail view for that item
+  - Detail view includes extra information about the item not included in the dashboard view
-  - The filter **correctly** filters items in the list, only displaying items matching the filter attribute in the dashboard
+  - The same sidebar is displayed in detail view as in dashboard view
-  - The dashboard list dynamically updates as the user adjusts the filter
+  - *To ensure an accurate grade, your sidebar **must** be viewable when showing the details view in your recording.*
+- [x] **Each detail view of an item has a direct, unique URL link to that item’s detail view page**
+  -  *To ensure an accurate grade, the URL/address bar of your web browser **must** be viewable in your recording.*
+- [x] **The app includes at least two unique charts developed using the fetched data that tell an interesting story**
+  - At least two charts should be incorporated into the dashboard view of the site
+  - Each chart should describe a different aspect of the dataset

-The following **optional** features are implemented:
+The following **additional** features are implemented:

-- [x] Multiple filters can be applied simultaneously
-- [x] Filters use different input types
-  - e.g., as a text input, a dropdown or radio selection, and/or a slider
-- [x] The user can enter specific bounds for filter values
+- [x] An organism's detail view displays a chart of its 30 most recent observations
+  - [x] Clicking a point on this graph takes the user to the site url of the observation
+- [x] Invalid pages display error messages
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

-<video src="https://github.com/user-attachments/assets/bf4786bf-cbde-467c-a507-15ade612d59f" autoplay loop muted playsinline></video>
+<video src="https://github.com/user-attachments/assets/f522b954-c22e-4ef3-875c-0888c2297695" autoplay loop muted playsinline></video>

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with QuickTime Player